Auto Crop Advanced

 Folder — the location to which cropped images are saved.
 Click the button Folder and navigate to the desired location.

-Format — choose from four common file formats: JPG, PNG, PSD, or TIF.
+Format — select the file format to output.
+Choices are BMP, JPG, PNG, PSD, or TIF.

-Quality (JPG format only) — valid range is from 0 to 12.
+Quality — applies to JPG format only.
+Valid range is from 0 to 12.
 0 is extreme compression resulting in low quality.
 12 is light compression that is virtually indistinguishable from the original, the highest possible quality, which of course, results in the largest file size.
 10 to 12 is recommended for print or other high-quality reproduction.
 For web images, 5 to 8 is an acceptable range.

-Original file name + — a suffix of characters appended to each cropped image file name.
+Original file name + — a suffix of characters appended to each output file name.
 The characters entered must be legal to use in file names.
+Any illegal characters are automatically removed.
 As Width and Height change, the suffix is updated to match.
-Having no suffix is allowed, and if desired, the suggested value may be cleared once sizes are set and before processing.
-However, without a suffix, output to the input folder is not allowed to prevent overwriting input files.
+Having no suffix is allowed, in which case output file names exactly match input file names.

 Save working file (PSD) — saves a copy of the cropped image with all layers intact and cropped without deleting pixels.
 Click the Folder button to choose a location to store working PSD files.